+Give the children a sheet of newspaper.
+Ask them to fold the sheet in half and cut straight strips.
 As they cut, have them repeat I'm cutting, I'm cutting, I'm cutting.
 Then have them paste the paper strips onto a piece of construction paper using their glue stick.
-They can form any shape or object they want: a house, a robot, a square etc. As they paste, have them repeat I'm pasting, I'm pasting, I'm pasting.
+They can form any shape or object they want with them: a house, a robot, a square, etc. As they paste, have them repeat I'm pasting, I'm pasting, I'm pasting.
 Finally, put some paint of different colors into small plastic containers or bottle caps.
 Give each child a paintbrush and ask them to tell you which color they want to use to paint their object.
 Have the children paint it as they say I'm painting, I'm painting, I'm painting.
 Let the paintings dry and display them on the bulletin board to decorate it.

-Point and say the school objects.

-- Point to the school objects and ask the children to say them as they point to the correct pictures in their Student's Book. - Say the names of the school objects randomly and ask the children to point to them as quickly as they can.

-2 Listen and connect the school objects to the actions.

-- Play the audio.
+- Point and say the school objects. - Point to the school objects and ask the children to say them as they point to the correct pictures in their Student's Book. - Say the names of the school objects randomly and ask the children to point to them as quickly as they can. - Listen and connect the school objects to the actions. - Play the CD.
 Ask the children to listen to the first speaker as they point to the correct picture.
-Stop the audio and ask the children to take out their red crayon. - Have them connect the pictures. - Continue until you finish, asking the children to use a different color each time.
+Stop the CD and ask the children to take out their red crayon. - Have them connect the pictures. - Continue until you finish, asking the children to use a different color each time.

-Audioscript: Girl 1: I have a paintbrush.
+Audioscript: Adele: I have a paintbrush.
 I'm painting.
-Girl 2: I have a glue stick.
+Melissa: I have a glue stick.
 I'm pasting.
-Boy 1: I have scissors.
+Logan: I have scissors.
 I'm cutting.

-3 Listen and say with a friend.
+Listen and say with a friend.